-Note: Do not measure the cylinder diameter while the engine is mounted on this type of frame.
+Note: Do not measure cylinder bore while the engine is mounted on this type of stand.

-If the bed is not available, you can disassemble the engine on a sturdy workbench or on the floor.
-Be extremely careful not to overturn or drop the engine when working without a stand.
+If the stand is not available, you can disassemble the engine on a sturdy workbench or on the floor.
+Be extremely careful not to tip or drop the engine when working without the stand.

-Before disassembling the engine or replacing it with an already rebuilt unit, remove all external components:
+Before disassembling the engine or replacing it with a rebuilt unit, remove all external components:

-- a) Generator (along with brackets) and starter (Section 4A).
+- a) Generator (together with brackets) and starter (Section 4A).

-- c) All fuel system components including high pressure fuel pump, sensors and actuators (Section FOR).
+- c) All components of the fuel system, including the high-pressure fuel pump, sensors and actuators (Section FOR).

 - d) Vacuum pump (Section 9).

-- e) All electrical switches, actuators and sensors, and wiring harness to engine (Section 3A, Section 4B).
+- e) All electrical switches, actuators and sensors, as well as the wiring harness leading to the engine (Section 3A, Section 4B).

-- J) Intake and exhaust manifolds and, where equipped, turbogenerator (Sections BEHIND, 3B).
+- J) Inlet and outlet manifolds and, where fitted, turbogenerator (Sections FOR, 3B).

 - g) Dipstick and tube for measuring engine oil level (Section 1A).